Wettable, Ringable & Scrubbable – Plenty kitchen roll is 40% more absorbent and NEW Power-X ...

 Polite table manners for kids

 - Being helpful: at the beginning of the meal, encourage kids to help set up.
 At the end, they can offer to help clear the plates.
+Not only does this help your kid by teaching them good manners, it helps you out as well!

 - Being polite: when kids leap down from the table, hint that they should ask to be excused.
 Encourage them to thank the chef(s) for the meal, even if it’s not their favourite.
 Lead by example: even if your partner has accidentally cooked something a bit dire, thank him or her in front of the kids for the effort.